vanioinformatika/spa/README.md

 Start (Terminal Window 3) a webserver with `nodemon test/mock_server/auth.server.js` and start in browser http://localhost:8080

-Mock server give you the static files and the mock data for integration testing.
+Mock server gives you the static files and the mock data for integration testing.

-### DIST
+### DIST (TODO)

 Distributable application code: optimalized code (e.g. minify, uglify, etc.)